ioBroker/ioBroker.admin/src-rx/src/SCHEMA.md

                 // all labels, texts, helps can be multilanguage or just strings

                 // all types could have:
-                //  - s - width in 1/12 of screen on small screen
+                //  - sm - width in 1/12 of screen on small screen
-                //  - m - width in 1/12 of screen on middle screens
+                //  - md - width in 1/12 of screen on middle screens
-                //  - l - width in 1/12 of screen on large screens
+                //  - lg - width in 1/12 of screen on large screens
+                //  - xs - width in 1/12 of screen on very small screens
                 //  - width - width in px (if number) or string (%, rem, em)
                 //  - newLine - should be shown from new line
                 //  - label - String or object like {en: 'Name', ru: 'Имя'}